Snapchat/camera-kit-unity-sample/README.md

 # Camera Kit Unity Template
-This repository contains a template set up that allows you to build a Unity application and leverage Snap's CameraKit technology.
+This repository contains a template project that allows you to build a Unity application and leverage Snap's Camera Kit technology.
 It supports both iOS and Android builds.

 <img src="readme-images/ck-demo.gif" width="200px">